Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Linux-Notes.md

     2. check linux version - `uname -a` or `'cat /etc/*release`
 9. Limit the memory usage of the process - `ulimit -Sv 1000`
 10. Check the full path of file `readlink -f file.txt`
-11. **What is Zombie Process?**
-- Process Creation: When a parent process creates a child process using the fork() system call, both processes start running concurrently.
-- Child Process Completes: The child process finishes its execution and exits.
-Normally, when a process exits, it releases all its resources (like memory and file descriptors).
-- Exit Status: Even though the child process has finished, it leaves behind an exit status.
-This status needs to be read by the parent process to know how the child terminated (whether it was successful or if there was an error).
-- Parent Process Responsibility: The parent process reads the exit status of the child process using the wait() system call.
-This action is known as "reaping" the child process.
-- Zombie State: If the parent process does not call wait(), the child process remains in the process table as a "zombie".
-    - It is essentially a "dead" process that has not been fully cleaned up.

-12. System calls in Linux:
-    - **fork():** Used to create a new process.
-    - **exec():** Execute new process.
-    - **wait():** wait until process execution.
-    - **exit():** exit from the process.
-    System calls to get the Process id :
-    - **getpid():** to find the unique process id.
-    - **getppid():** to find the unique parent process id.
 13. A user cannot telnet or ssh to the server:
     1. server might be down
     2. Server sshd service is not running